Skip to main content

 • Employer access to that document is immediately revoked.

 Deletion is permanent.
 We recommend you download and keep a personal copy of any important documents before deleting them from CertVault.
+Whole-account closure is handled separately and may include a short post-closure grace period — see our Data Retention Policy.

 7. Your Responsibilities